Topological Representations of Free Numerical Semigroups via Iterated Torus Knots

 Let us now move to the splice operation.
-Take a knot $K\subset \Sg^3$ and a tubular neighborhood $V(K)$, then consider the curve $K(p,q)$ for $p,q$ coprime integers.
+Take a knot $K\subset \Sg^3$ and a tubular neighborhood $V(K)$, for $p,q$ coprime integers consider the curve $K(p,q)$; which is the image in $\partial V(K)$ of the function $f$ defined in the previous paragraph.
 Replacing the knot $K$ by the knot obtained by $K(p,q)$ is called a cabling operation over $K$.
 We will also say that we have done a $(p,q)$--cable over $K.$ So we will say that a knot is an iterated torus knot if it can be obtained by iterating the cabling process over an unknot.
-For example, consider the pairs of coprime integrers $\{(p_1,q_1),\dots, (p_n,q_n)\}$ then the knot obtained by doing a $(p_n,q_n)$ cable over a $(p_{n-1},q_{n-1})$ cable over a \dots cable over a $(p_2,q_2)$ cabel over a $(p_1,q_1)$ cable over an unknot is an iterated torus knot.
+For example, consider the pairs of coprime integers $\{(p_1,q_1),\dots, (p_n,q_n)\}.$ The knot obtained by doing a $(p_n,q_n)$ cable over a $(p_{n-1},q_{n-1})$ cable over a \dots $(p_2,q_2)$ cable over a $(p_1,q_1)$ cable over an unknot is an iterated torus knot.
 Also, we will say that the previous knot has cabling invariants $\{ (p_i,q_i)\}_{i=1,\dots n}$.
-The splice operation in the diagrams encodes the topological definition according to the interpretations of each symbol.
-In this way, the splice diagram of an iterated torus knot with cabling invariants $\{ (p_i,q_i)\}_{i=1,\dots n}$ is the one of Figure \ref{fig:diagram_general_cabling}
+The splice diagram of an iterated torus knot with cabling invariants $\{ (p_i,q_i)\}_{i=1,\dots n}$ is the one of Figure \ref{fig:diagram_general_cabling}